Menu

 This isn’t medical advice but it sounds to me like you'd be fine.
 I always recommend hiring a porter regardless of age; it's a huge help to have someone carry your stuff and leave your hands free for taking photos.

 If you think you need some extra support you can hire a group to carry you on a rather unglamorously-named "stretcher" (it's better than it sounds!)
 You generally pay $10-$15 per person for the porter, and you might consider adding a tip of a similar amount.
 The "stretchers" cost around $100.
 These services are community-run initiatives and are a big boost to a family's income.
-All this can be arranged on the morning of your safari, during your briefing.
+All this can be arranged on the morning of your trek, during your briefing.

 Also consider the location of your lodge and the gorilla family that you're assigned to track.
 Don't be shy in stating your tracking preferences during the morning briefing.
 The rangers want everyone to have a good – and safe – time so they will do their best to make sure that people with similar fitness levels are grouped together and assigned to track a more accessible gorilla family.